Skip to main content

 11r9ASIaBUM=

-These two functions work together as follows: Use pages ensures traversal through the pages, and Check next page checks if the next page exists.
-As soon as Check next page does not find the next page, scraping of this category will be stopped, without waiting for the traversal of the entire quantity specified in Use pages.
+These two functions work in pair as follows: Use pages provides page traversal, and Check next page checks if the next one exists.
+As soon as Check next page does not find the next page, scraping of this category will be stopped without waiting for the traversal of the entire quantity specified in Use pages.
 By combining these functions, we add efficiency to the scraper's operation, saving time and resources

 Download example